 Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless stated otherwise.
+Comparative information is reclassified where appropriate to enhance comparability.

-The consolidated financial statements were authorised for issue by the Board onOctober 2021.
+The consolidated financial statements were authorised for issue by the Board on 21 October 2022.